the94air/empathy/README.md

 2. Easily extendable components based theme.
 3. Works with every backend language.
 4. Fully customizable with Tailwindcss utilities.
-5. It allows you to build from scratch without having to clone a repository.
+5. It allows you to build from scratch without having to clone the repository.

 ## Browser Compatibility
 Supports all moderen browsers except IEs.